 I’m aware, however, that long before this Carlin was a free speech pioneer, that his “Seven Words You Can Never Say On TV” routine dragged all the way to the U.S. Supreme Court, leading, unfortunately, to one of their many failures to defend individual liberties.
 But he didn’t always lose, and comedians have cited him as an influence and inspiration ever since.
 Carlin’s sort of iconoclasm is vital for avoiding a descent into authoritarian stagnation.
 He’ll be missed.

 It reminded me how, because of my prior involvement in online gold-based payment systems, there were a few years there where I would occasionally be asked whether I thought gold was a smart thing to buy.
-Why they asked me and not some with actual money, I can’t say.
+Why they asked me and not someone with actual money, I can’t say.
 But I remember always making the same two points:

 - No matter how clever their analyses may seem, no one really knows what the price of gold is going to do.